I don’t do endings well.

 …whose suffering and death on a cross, whose “necessary ending” gave way to a tomb that was empty and Easter resurrection.

-Endings usually don’t need to be the final word…it’s best when endings bless the resurrection of something that follows.
+Endings usually don’t need to be the final word…it’s best when endings bless the resurrection or birth of something that follows.

 It seemed I used to see mostly folks who would stubbornly hold on to a memory of the past and prevent a new season to emerge.